scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Availability is fundamental as applications move to cloud data centers, and enterprises increasingly rely on the Internet for mission-critical communication.

 - *Security*.
 SCION comes with an arsenal of mechanisms, designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
-SCION strongly focuses on preventing routing attacks, IP prefix hijackings, and on providing stronger guarantees than the existing Internet.
+SCION strongly focuses on preventing routing attacks, traffic hijackings, and on providing stronger guarantees than the existing Internet.
+Routing information can be unambiguously attributed to an AS, and packets are only forwarded along authorized sections of the network.
+Payload encryption, on the other hand, is not within the scope of SCION, as existing protocols can be reused.
 Security is tightly related to trust.
 SCION, therefore, offers a new trust model, transparency, and control to endpoints over forwarding paths.
 In addition, SCION's design starts from the assumption that any two entities on the global Internet do not mutually trust each other.
 SCION, therefore, enables trust agility, allowing its users to decide the roots of trust they wish to rely upon.